Embedded convex surfaces in hyperbolic and anti-de Sitter spaces: Hyperbolic space

 where $A(r)$ denotes the area of the sphere of radius $r$ in the hyperbolic space.

-\end{lemma} The following lemma shows that the principal curvatures of an embedded convex surface depend only on its induced metric, and not on the surface itself. \begin{lemma} \cite[Proposition 3.8]{bonsante2021induced} Let $C$ be a quasi-circle in $\partial_{\infty}\mathbb{H}^3$.
+\end{lemma} The following lemma shows that the principal curvatures of an embedded convex surface depend only on its induced metric, and not on the surface itself, the case of surfaces of constant curvature was treated in\cite[Proposition 3.8]{bonsante2021induced}.
+Here we adapt the proof to the case of variable curvature. \begin{lemma} Let $C$ be a Jordan curve in $\partial_{\infty}\mathbb{H}^3$.
 Given a conformal metric $h$ on $\mathbb{D}$ that has curvature in $(-1+\epsilon,-\epsilon)$ and its hyperbolic derivatives at any order $p$ are bounded with some $M_p > 0$.
 Assume that there is an isometric embedded surface $V: (\mathbb{D},h) \to \mathbb{H}^3$ such that $\partial_{\infty}S = C$ (where $S = V(\mathbb{D})$).
 Then there exists $N > 1$ that depends only on $\epsilon$ and $(M_p)_{p \in \mathbb{N}}$ such that the principal curvatures of $S$ are in the interval $(\frac{1}{N},N)$. \end{lemma} \begin{proof} Since the curvature of $S$ belongs to the interval $(-1+\epsilon,-\epsilon)$, it follows that the product of the principal curvatures of $S$ belongs to $(\epsilon, 1-\epsilon)$.
 Therefore, it suffices to show that the principal curvatures of $S$ are uniformly bounded from above.
 We argue by contradiction.
 Assume there exists a sequence of such surfaces $S_n$ and a sequence of points $p_n \in S_n$ such that $\kappa_{n}(p_n)$, the largest principal curvature of $S_n$ at $p_n$, goes to $\infty$.\\ Up to applying a sequence of isometries of $\mathbb{H}^3$, we may assume that $p_n = p$, a fixed point of $\mathbb{H}^3$, and that $T_{p_n}S_n$ is a fixed tangent plane.\\ Let $V_n : (\mathbb{D},h_n) \to S_n$ be the sequence of embeddings.
 Up to applying isometries of $\mathbb{H}^2$, we may also assume the existence of a fixed point $x_0 \in \mathbb{H}^2$ such that $V_n(x_0) = p$.
 Note that these isometries of $\mathbb{H}^2$ do not necessarily preserve the metrics $h_n$, but they preserve the fact that the curvature belongs to $(-1+\epsilon,-\epsilon)$ and that the derivatives of order $m$ are bounded by the constants $M_m$ given in the statement of the lemma.
-For this reason, we keep the same notations $V_n$ and $h_n$ after applying such isometries, since it does not affect the proof.\\ First, observe that the metrics $h_n$ converge smoothly and uniformly on compact subsets to a metric $h$ that satisfies the same curvature bounds and derivative estimates as the $h_n$.
+For this reason, we keep the same notations $V_n$ and $h_n$ after applying such isometries, since it does not affect the proof.\\ First, observe that the metrics $h_n$ converge, up to a subsequence, smoothly and uniformly on compact subsets to a metric $h$ that satisfies the same curvature bounds and derivative estimates as the $h_n$.
 Recall that by \cite{TS-Yau} (also \cite{Troyanov}) the metrics $h_n$ are uniformly bilipschitz to the hyperbolic metric on $\mathbb{D}$ (because they have uniformly bounded negatives curvatures).
 Then, by Theorem \ref{immersion-labourie} and Lemma \ref{bounded-mean-curvature}, there exists a neighborhood $\mathcal{U}$ of $x_0$ (take a hyperbolic ball for example since all $h_n$ are uniformly bilipchitz to the hyperbolic metric) such that, up to extracting a subsequence, the restrictions $V_{n}\mid_{\mathcal{U}}$ converge smoothly and uniformly to an immersion $V : (\mathcal{U},h \mid_{\mathcal{U}}) \to \mathbb{H}^3$ with $V(x_0) = p$.
 This contradicts the assumption that $\kappa_n(p)$ goes to $\infty$.

 \end{proof}